ourworldventures/www_ourparadise/content/locations/index.md

 ### Chumbe Island

 <p style='font-size: 15px'>
 6 km south of Stone Town, surrounded by pristine coral reefs, Chumbe Island Coral Park is one of the world's most successful ecotourism projects.
 In 1994 the reef surrounding Chumbe island was created as Tanzania's first Marine National Park.
-The island itself, covered with lush mangrove forest, is a designated forest reserve.
 </p>

 <p style='font-size: 15px'>